-When she was 3, she ‘read’ the same book to me, skipping pages here and there.
-She read from memory, not from words on the page.
+The other night when our daughter read Green Eggs and Ham by Dr. Suess.
+She’s a 5-year-old learning to read.
+When she was 3, she ‘read’ the same book to me (you can see here), skipping pages here + there.
+Back then, she read from memory, not from words on the page.
 I can still hear “would you, could you?” with her sweet 3 year old heart saying those words with much emphasis.

 For all the great moments like these, we also have many of frustration, power battles, meltdowns, destruction, defeat, messes, endless whining, sibling bickering, you know, the usual.
-In these times, I still find myself in the center of wishing for this stage to pass even though the whisper of “enjoy this” plays in my mind.
+In these times, I still find myself wishing for this stage to pass even though the whisper of “enjoy this” plays in my mind.

-We hear this ‘enjoy this’ message allllll the time.
+We hear the ‘enjoy this’ message allllll the time.
 You’re gonna miss this.
 Embrace the chaos.
 ENJOY them while their little.

 It hits home for me when I think about what’s already passed.

 There are things I miss and missing them doesn’t feel good.
 I want more, but life has changed, grown, and evolved.
-I legit can’t re-create those experiences that we love so much.
+We can’t always re-create those experiences that we love so much.

-When you’re feeling your heart swell over all the things your future self is going to miss, you can DO something about it.
-In the heat of the moment when you would slug whoever dares telling you to ‘enjoy this,’ you can DO something to make it a little easier.
+When you’re feeling your heart swell over the things your future self will someday miss, you can DO something about it.
+Today.
+Right now.

 Something wildly powerful.
 An investment in your memory bank.
 A priceless gift for your future self and for your loved ones.
 Something simple and disruptive to your life.

 Something for all the things you couldn’t enjoy in the moment by allowing you to enjoy them later.